LJORGEN/rgwrc/README.md

 This package utilizies the strengths of the MGWR python package in conjuction with R geo-spatial analysis and clustering algorithms to generate neighborhoods to be used as location proxies in regression analysis.

-MGWR is under the BSD 3-Clause License: https://github.com/pysal/mgwr/blob/master/LICENSE.

-rgwrc is not endorsed by the authors and contributors of MGWR.

 rgwrc requires the installation of the miniconda package to serve as a bridge between R and Python.

 In addition a directory called "rgwrc_hold" will be genertated in the package directory in the computer's R library automatically